Difference Between Layer 2 Switch and Layer 3 Switch

 Layer 2 Switch vs Layer 3 Switch

-Layer 3 switch is used for both, routing and switching and therefore uses IP address instead of MAC address.
+Layer 3 switch is used for routing and switching and therefore uses IP address instead of MAC address.
 They are mostly used to implement VLAN.

 Comparison Table